Bishop Frank Logue

 Savannah, Georgia 31401

 Born in Montgomery, Alabama, where he lived for 6 years, Frank Logue grew up in Marietta, Georgia.
 A 1984 graduate of Georgia Southern University, he worked as a photographer for two small daily newspapers in Georgia— the Warner Robins Daily Sun and the Rome News-Tribune.
 Frank married Victoria Steele in 1985.
 The Logues hiked the entire 2,150-mile Appalachian Trail in a single six-month long hike in 1988.
 Three years later, after he worked as an Art Director for a non-profit, Frank and Victoria went full-time as freelance writer-photographers, writing books, and magazine articles.
-Their daughter, Mary Griffin Logue, born in 1991 added great joy and wonder to their lives.
+Their daughter, Mary Griffin Logue, was born in 1991.

-The Logues have been actively involved in the Episcopal Diocese of Georgia.
+The Logues have been actively involved in the Episcopal Diocese of Georgia for more than twenty years.
 Victoria served two 3-year terms on Diocesan Council and as a Deputy to the 2012 General Convention.
-Victoria and Frank have led spirituality retreats in the Diocese of Georgia since 2007.
-Griffin served on the Diocesan Youth Commission and was involved in many diocesan youth programs and campus ministry at Armstrong State University.
+Victoria and Frank have led spirituality retreats in the Diocese of Georgia.
+Griffin served on the Diocesan Youth Commission and was involved in many diocesan youth programs and the campus ministry at what was then Armstrong State University.
 Griffin now lives in Phoenix, Arizona, where she is in a four-year program toward a Doctorate in Veterinary Medicine at Midwestern University.
 Victoria continues to work as a writer and author.
 Frank and Victoria co-authored a Lent devotional, A Spring in the Desert, for Lent 2020.

 You may see videos of his sermons online here: Bishop Logue’s sermons on YouTube